SltnBM/to-do-app/README.md

 ---

 ## 📄 License
-Feel free to use this project for personal or educational purposes.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.